-If you’re a new entrepreneur, the first skill that you should start learning is how to be a great people-person.
+If you’re a new entrepreneur, the first skill that you should start learning is how to be a great people-person and how to Improve Social Skills.
 It’s helpful in every aspect of starting a business to develop a strong network of friends and contacts.
-You should make a habit of using a few hours a week and go to meetings, socials or whatever and meet one new individual who you can potentially add to your professional network.
-Knowing people who know the right people can help you to find customers, resources, investments, contacts and much more.
+You should make a habit of using a few hours a week and go to meetings, socials, or whatever and meet one new individual who you can potentially add to your professional network.
+Knowing people who know the right people can help you to find customers, resources, investments, contacts, and much more.

-Here are a few good ideas to get your social skills flowing.
+Here are a few good ideas that can help you to improve your social skills.

 Try to be the first one to volunteer your time.
 Volunteering can become a great way of gaining invaluable experience in the industry you want to work in.
 If you’re looking to meet like-minded people in the field you want to break into, go and volunteer on the weekends, you’ll expand your network in no time.